eloquentcountenance/eloquentcountenance/README.md

 [straw](https://s01verbullet.straw.page) ‎ ‎  [ata](https://mushroomoasis.atabook.org) ‎ ‎  [palestine](https://arab.org/click-to-help/palestine/)

-*kills test babies and fucks up so many timelines AND sealed elder faerie cookie to a tree* devsisters: ya he just needs true understanding (????)
+*destroys test babies and fucks up so many timelines AND sealed elder faerie cookie to a tree + destroys silent salt cookie and turns him into a monster after rewinding time* devsisters: ya he just needs true understanding (????)

 listen to the crooked & the cradle by the crane wives pls